Acting Associate Principal Viola

 Theresa Rudolph joined the Toronto Symphony Orchestra as Assistant Principal Viola in 2011, and performs as Acting Associate Principal Viola during the 21/22 Season.

-Canadian Violist Theresa Rudolph is an active chamber musician, recitalist, and orchestral player.
-Theresa joined the Toronto Symphony Orchestra as Assistant Principal Viola in 2011, and has been a member of the Santa Fe Opera Orchestra since 2018.
-Theresa began her orchestral career as the youngest member of the Detroit Symphony Orchestra at the age of 21.
-She has also held positions with the National Ballet of Canada Orchestra and the Canadian Opera Company Orchestra, and has performed with the Vancouver Symphony Orchestra and the Cleveland Orchestra.
+She is also a member of the Santa Fe Opera Orchestra, a position she has held since 2018.
+Theresa began her orchestral career as the youngest member of the Detroit Symphony Orchestra, shortly after graduating university at the age of 21.
+She has also held positions with the Canadian Opera Company and the National Ballet of Canada Orchestras, and performed with the Vancouver Symphony Orchestra and the Cleveland Orchestra.

-Theresa studied at the Vancouver Academy of Music as a student of Gerald Stanick.
-The recipient of a grant from the Canada Council for the Arts, she then obtained her Bachelor of Music degree from the Cleveland Institute of Music, studying with Robert Vernon.
-While at CIM, she toured with the Musicians from Ravinia’s Steans Music Institute, was a prizewinner at the prestigious Fischoff Competition, and performed in Carnegie Hall.
+Theresa was raised in a musical household in Vancouver, BC.
+She studied at the Vancouver Academy of Music as a student of Gerald Stanick, who inspired her to pursue her passion for the rich, dark sound of the viola.
+The recipient of a grant from the Canada Council for the Arts, she then obtained her Bachelor of Music Degree from the Cleveland Institute of Music, studying with Robert Vernon.
+While at CIM, she toured and recorded with the Musicians from Ravinia’s Steans Music Institute, was a prizewinner at the prestigious Fischoff Competition, and performed in Carnegie Hall.

 Theresa and her husband, violinist Csaba Koczo, are the proud parents of three energetic young children.
 Theresa is also an avid runner, whose favourite race distance is the half-marathon.